uwescience/neuroinformatics/_posts/2017-10-08-code-review.md

 hard to remember when conducting asynchronous code review, and particularly when reviewing a new code contribution to a project that you care a lot about.
 Needless to say that this will pay off in good karma.
-It might also pay off in returning contributors.
-Part of the charm of open-source software development is that today's anonymous contributors is tomorrow's trusted collaborator.
+It might also pay off in returning contributors -- this is more pertinent to the open-source software project case -- that is not the main topic above.
+Nevertheless, it is worth mentioning towards the end, and the rule applies broadly: part of the charm of open-source software development, and many other kinds of collaboration, is that today's anonymous contributors is tomorrow's trusted collaborator.
 And there is no cost associated with being kind.
 So do it.